 Creating Opportunity for a Better Life

-Dan Jusino, Executive Director of Emerge CT, a transitional work program with academic and social supports for recently incarcerated men and women.
+Dan Jusino, founder of Emerge CT, a transitional work program with academic and social supports for recently incarcerated men and women.
 Photo Kathleen Cei

 Dan Jusino has had a long career working with people coming out of prison.
 For most of it, he was a firm believer in "rapid attachment to work," the principle that finding someone a job upon release was the first and most important step to preventing reincarceration.
 Then he took a hard look at the data on re-offense rates and discovered that he had been wrong.
 The majority of people returning to prison, in fact, were working at or shortly before the time of their re-arrests.
 So he committed himself to doing his work differently.